Skip to content

 Children entering kindergarten must be five years of age by August 1st.
 In addition, children entering pre-kindergarten and kindergarten must take a screening test, such as the DIAL-IV, to be administered by faculty.
 Children who meet the age requirement for kindergarten, but who are found lacking in developmental readiness or maturity, may not be admitted or may be conditionally admitted.
 In such cases, the school is willing to recommend readiness activities for further development of the child.

 As a condition to admission to The Freedom School, all financial accounts must be current prior to registration for the next school year.
 Parents of children enrolled in the school shall fully abide by the regulations and spirit of the school, cooperating with the teachers and administration in the development of the child(ren).
-Each parent shall agree to live up to the policies and parental expectations as outlined by the Parent Agreement.
+Each parent shall agree to live up to the policies and parental expectations as outlined by the School Family Covenant.
 Each parent shall agree to live up to the financial commitments as determined by the Tuition Agreement.
 Parents of students are expected to provide volunteer service.

 As a non-public school, The Freedom School reserves the right to deny admission or continued enrollment to any student if the school cannot satisfy the individual needs of the student and if the student does not comply with the school’s rules and procedures.